TDarkShadow/iheartnewvegas/newvegassharp.md

 In this case, the mod contains a **Data** folder and a loose **.txt** file acting as the mod's documentation.

 - Right-click on **Data**.
-- Click **Set as data files directory**.
+- Click **Set as data directory**.
-- The message will tell you the content of data files looks valid.
+- The message will tell you the content of data looks valid.

 Whenever you encounter this scenario, just do as I've shown above.